opendevstack/ods-pipeline/README.md

 ## Status: Archived

-> **WARNING: ods-pipeline is no longer pursued.
-The repository is now archived and no longer actively maintained.
-For more details, please see [#748](https://github.com/opendevstack/ods-pipeline/issue/748).**

-**IMPORTANT: This approach is currently being evaluated.
-This may or may not become part of ODS one day.**
+**WARNING: At the moment we have no plans to further evaluate and/or maintain ods-pipeline.
+For more details, read [#748](https://github.com/opendevstack/ods-pipeline/issues/748).**

 ## Introduction